AsterRIDE

 asterRIDE is a referral company that operates and markets transportation services on behalf of limousine and taxi operators across the cities where they operate.
 AsterRIDE markets their web platform and mobile app asterRIDE (iOS and Android), which connects passengers with taxi drivers.
 As of June, 2015, asterRIDE was available in ten U.S. cities and growing: Chicago, Everett, Fort Lauderdale, Los Angeles, Miami, Naples, Orlando, Phoenix, San Diego, San Francisco, Seattle, and West Palm Beach.
 According to a release on their website, Las Vegas, New York City, Houston, and Philadelphia were to be added.

 History

 asterRIDE was founded by Seattle entrepreneur and Arizona State University graduate Seth Rudin in October, 2014.
-Rudin came up with the idea for the service while struggling to book ground transportation during his frequent business trips.
+Rudin came up with the idea for the service while struggling to book ground transportation during his frequent business trips. asterRIDE's main competition was Uber and Flywheel in 2015.

 AsterRIDE app and services

 The asterRIDE passenger app connects passengers with commercially insured, city-licensed drivers.
 Vehicle drivers and cab companies receive and manage ride requests through a corresponding driver app.
 Passengers are offered a choice between a conventional taxi, for-hire car or limousine.
 Passengers can order rides immediately or for a future time, save favorite locations, and search recommendations through Yelp ratings.